kamidtli/IT2810-project3/README.md

 We have choose to use Apollo Client, because that makes it easier to connect the GraphQL query language with the frontend.

+We use Apollo as provider of data from the database.
+This can be done by giving a GraphQL query to a function from Apollo, which gives the data back in a JSON object.
+In that way, we can use the data from the query directly in the frontend.

+### Redux

 ### Testing

+## Installation